 Independence Day Celebrations in India

-A day of fun, family and food!
-Widespread celebrations occur throughout the whole of India as the nation comes together to celebrate India gaining independence from the UK!
+A day of fun, family, and food!
+Widespread independence day celebrations occur throughout the whole of India as the nation comes together to celebrate India gaining independence from the UK!
 When you are in a country like India, celebrations are plenty.
 India, the land of diverse religions, cultures & communities, has something happening all the time and we are the happiest people to celebrate it.

 A Day to Remember!